Let A Compassionate West Palm Beach Probate Lawyer Take On Your Burden

 Formal Administration

-A formal administration is also typically filed in the county where the decedent was domiciled at the time of death.
+A formal probate administration is also typically filed in the county where the decedent was domiciled at the time of death.
 All estates, regardless of value, are eligible for formal administration.
 However, formal administration is required when the value of the estate exceeds $75,000 and less than two years have passed since the date of death.
 A personal representative will be appointed by the court to oversee and manage the estate during the probate proceeding.
 A notice to creditors has to be published for a specific period of time.

 Once the estate is administered, the personal representative has to file an accounting with the court.
 At the end of the process, the personal representative will file a petition for discharge, which includes a plan for final distribution of the estate’s assets.
 The court will then issue an order and the probate proceeding will be closed.